German occupation of Latvia during World War II

-The military occupation of Latvia by Nazi Germany was completed on July 10, 1941 by Germany's armed forces.
+The military occupation of Latvia by Nazi Germany was completed on 10 July 1941, by Germany's armed forces.
 Initially, the territory of Latvia was under the military administration of Army Group North, but on 25 July 1941, Latvia was incorporated as Generalbezirk Lettland, subordinated to Reichskommissariat Ostland, an administrative subdivision of Nazi Germany.
-Anyone not racially acceptable or who opposed the German occupation, as well as those who had cooperated with the Soviet Union, were killed or sent to concentration camps in accordance with the Nazi Generalplan Ost.
+Anyone not racially acceptable or who opposed the German occupation, as well as those who had cooperated with the Soviet Union, was killed or sent to concentration camps in accordance with the Nazi Generalplan Ost.

 Persecutions

 Immediately after the establishment of German authority at the beginning of July 1941, the elimination of the Jewish and Roma population began, with major mass killings taking place at Rumbula and elsewhere.
 The killings were committed by the Einsatzgruppe A, and the Wehrmacht.
-Latvian collaborators, including the 500–1,500 members of the Arājs Kommando (which alone killed around 26,000 Jews) and other Latvian members of the SD, were also involved.
+Latvian collaborators, including 500 to 1,500 members of the Arājs Kommando (which alone killed around 26,000 Jews) and other Latvian members of the SD, also were involved.